ziadtarekfa/Accessorize-Admin/README.md

 # Accessorize Admin Module

 Welcome to the Accessorize Admin Module repository!
-This repository contains the backend code for the admin module of the Accessorize project.
+This repository contains the frontend code for the admin module of the Accessorize e-commerce project.
 The admin module primarily focuses on managing sellers, users, and providing business statistics for analysis.

 ## Features

 The admin module of Accessorize provides the following key features:

-- **Seller Management**: Admins can add, delete, and update sellers on the platform.
+- **Seller Management**: Admins can delete sellers' accounts, and update sellers' information on the platform.
 This functionality allows for easy onboarding and maintenance of seller accounts.

-- **User Management**: Admins have the ability to manage user accounts and roles.
-They can perform operations such as creating new accounts, modifying user details, and handling user permissions.
+- **Customer Management**: Admins have the ability to manage customers' accounts, such as modifying customer details.

-- **Business Statistics**: The admin module provides insights and statistics related to business performance.
-Admins can access sales data, analyze user behavior, and generate reports for decision-making purposes.
+- **Business Statistics**: The admin module provides insights and statistics related to business performance such as the number of customers and sellers.

-## Technologies Used
+## Tech Stack

 The Accessorize Admin Module leverages the following technologies:
 * ReactJS